 Getting experience in an area you may be interested in pursuing is the best way to see if it is right for you.
 There are several internship and volunteering opportunities locally, nationally, and globally.
 Check out the list below to find one that might be right for you and contact us if you have any questions.

-Mayo Clinic Health System-MedEx applications being accepted for Spring semester. *Deadline extended to February 6, 2020.
+Mayo Clinic Health System-MedEx applications are now being accepted for Summer program!

 2020 MedEx College Edition, Eau Claire and Menomonie

 The MedEx College Edition program at Mayo Clinic Health System in Eau Claire is an opportunity for UWEC students with a demonstrated interest in medicine to job shadow physicians.
 Students accepted to the program will spend 3 half-day sessions job shadowing in different medical specialties during a typical workday in the clinic.